ublue-os/image-template/README.md

 This template includes a Containerfile and a Github workflow for building the container image.
 As soon as the workflow is enabled in your repository, it will build the container image and push it to the Github Container Registry.

+# Community

+- [**bootc discussion forums**](https://github.com/containers/bootc/discussions) - Nothing in this template is ublue specific, the upstream bootc project has a discussions forum where custom image builders can hang out and ask questions.

 # Prerequisites

 Working knowledge in the following topics: